-All instructional, student support and business service programs have defined and assessed appropriate outcomes defined by the faculty and staff of the respective programs.
+All instructional, student support, and business service programs have defined and assessed appropriate outcomes defined by the faculty and staff of the respective programs.
 Program faculty and staff analyze the data gathered through the assessment of these outcomes and use this information in program planning and curriculum development.
-The SLO assessment process is sustained with the assistance of staff in institutional research, the Student Learning Outcomes Committee, the Professional Development Committee, and the faculty SLO coordinator.
+The SLO assessment process is sustained with the assistance of staff in the Office of Institutional Research, the Student Learning Outcomes Committee, the Professional Development Committee, and the faculty SLO coordinator.